cicero78M/Cicero_V2/README.md

     GOOGLE_DRIVE_FOLDER_ID=your-drive-folder-id
     ```
    `ADMIN_WHATSAPP` accepts numbers with or without the `@c.us` suffix.
 When the suffix is omitted, the application automatically appends it.
+   `USER_WA_CLIENT_ID` defines the session identifier for the WhatsApp client.
+Change it to isolate sessions when multiple instances run on the same server.
    `GOOGLE_SERVICE_ACCOUNT` may be set to a JSON string or a path to a JSON file.
 If the value starts with `/` or ends with `.json`, the application reads the file; otherwise it parses the variable directly as JSON. `GOOGLE_IMPERSONATE_EMAIL` should be set to the Workspace user to impersonate when performing contact operations.

 3. **Set up Redis**